 DISTICHOUS FIG Ficus disticha Blume (1825) SECTION:KALOSYCE

-Latin: Distichous-the leaves arranged in two opposite rows.
+Latin: Distichous-the leaves arranged in two alternate flat planes.

 Plant: Root climber up tree trunks.
-Most common in the mountains and in peatswamp forest.
-The medium size leaves are considerably larger than the small figs. Bathyphyll leaves may be asymmetric, whilst the acrophyll leaves are usually symetric.
+Most common in the mountains and in peat swamp forest.
+The medium size leaves are considerably larger than the small figs. Bathyphyll leaves may be asymmetric, whilst the acrophyll leaves are usually symmetric.

 Leaf: 1-5cm long x 0.5-5.5 cm wide.

 Fig: The small figs (0.3-1cm) grow individually in the leaf axils on a short peduncle (stalk) up to 0.5cm long.
 Figs ripen green to yellow to brown to purple.

 Similar species: Similar to Ficus apiocara but the leaves of F. apiocarpa are much larger.